AxonIQ/reference-guide/axon-framework/events/event-processors.md

     @EventHandler
     @DisallowReplay // 2. - It is possible to prevent some handlers from being replayed public void on(CardIssuedEvent event) {
-        // Perform some side effect introducing functionality,
+        // This event handler performs a "side effect",
+        //  like sending an e-mail or a sms.
+        // Neither, is something we want to reoccur when a
+        //  replay happens, hence we disallow this method
-        // like sending an e-mail, which we do not want to be replayed }
+        //  to be replayed
+    }

     @EventHandler